agussomacal/GoodAir/_posts/02-problem.md

 ---
-title: "Art"
+title: "The Problem"
-bg: turquoise  #defined in _config.yml, can use html color like '#0fbfcf'
+bg: red  #defined in _config.yml, can use html color like '#0fbfcf'
 color: black   #text color
 fa-icon: paint-brush
 ---